pdsoftplan/zap-maven-plugin/README.md

 ## Authentication Strategies

 There are three ways to perform authenticated scans with the ZAP Maven Plugin.
-The first and most simple one is the form based authentication.
+The first and most simple one is the HTTP  authentication.
+According to ZAP, three authentication schemes are supported: Basic, Digest, and NTLM, and reauthentication is possible.
+The *hostname* and *realm* parameters are passed to ZAP, which handles the authentication process.

+The second is the form based authentication.
 This should be used for very simple form authentications (like the one found in the [bodgeit](https://github.com/psiinon/bodgeit) application), where all you need to authenticate is a simple POST request.
 This strategy uses ZAP's form authentication mechanism, thus reauthentication is possible (through *loggedIn* and *loggedOutRegex* parameters).

 It's also possible to run authenticated scans on applications that use [CAS](http://jasig.github.io/cas/).
 This strategy uses ZAP's script authentication mechanism with a script to perform the CAS authentication.
 It might not work for all possible CAS configurations (there are many), and as with the form authentication, reauthentication is possible.